connectivecpp/chops-net-ip/README.md

 ## Utilities

+### Shared Buffer

+Reference counted byte buffer classes are used within Chops Net IP, but can be useful in other contexts.
+These classes are based on example code inside Chris Kohlhoff's Asio library (see [References Section](#references)).

 ### Repeat

 Repeat is a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo (see [References Section](#references)).
 The C++ range based `for` doesn't directly allow N repetitions of code.
 Vittorio's utility fills that gap.

+### Erase Where

+A common mistake in C++ is to forget to call `std::erase` after calling `std::remove`.
+This utility wraps the two together allowing either a value to be directly removed from a container, or a set of values to be removed using a predicate.
+This utility code is copied from a StackOverflow post by Richard Hodges (see [References Section](#references)).

 ### Make Byte Array

 Since `std::byte` pointers are used as a general buffer interface, a small utility function from Blitz Rakete as posted on Stackoverflow (see [References Section](#references)) is useful to simplify creation of byte buffers, specially for testing purposes.

-### Shared Buffer

-Reference counted byte buffer classes are used within Chops Net IP, but can be useful in other contexts.
-These classes are based on example code inside Chris Kohlhoff's Asio library (see [References Section](#references)).

 A detailed overview of the utility classes is [available here](doc/utility.md).